ebuss81/WP_EDGE_AI/README.md

 -IMPORTANT: Do not generate codea via CubeMX otherwise important c-code will be deleted.
 If you need to run Cube-MX, let me know.
 I will point you to the deleted code.

 -The important code for you is in main.c
-  1) Arrays of each class are available in line 62 - 71
+  1) Example data of each class are available in line 62 - 71
   2) The input array of the ANN is build in the for loop at line 202
   3) The network classifies at line 207
   4) A comparison of the probabilites is done at line 216